keunwoochoi/perceptual_weighting/README.md

 Further functionality would be computing masking curve and other (pseudo) perceptual weighting such as A-weighting.

-At some moment I'll wrap it into a form of python package to make it easier to install and manage.
+At some moment I'll wrap it into a form of python package to make it easier to install and manage.... or I'll change the name to more humble one.

 Please feel free to suggest me further upgrade!